funnycups/petto/README.md

 * Create a directory named `conformer_streaming_fbank` and download [inference.pt](https://www.cups.moe/static/asr/inference.pt) into it.
 * Go to the `pun_models` directory and download [model.pdiparams](https://www.cups.moe/static/asr/model.pdiparams) into it.
-* In Petto settings, remove the `#` at the beginning of the "Pre-execution Speech Model Command" and then restart Petto.
+* In Petto settings, remove the `#` at the beginning of the "Pre-execution ASR Command" and then restart Petto.

 ## TODO